AdvantageClub.ai raises $4 Million from Axilor Ventures to expand in the US and Asia and add New Product Lines

 About AdvantageClub.ai

 AdvantageClub.ai is a global AI powered employee engagement and rewards platform with offerings like rewards & recognition, flexible benefits, surveys, moments that matter, and communities on a single platform.
 AdvantageClub.ai has over 5 million users, a presence in over 100+ countries, 1000+ clients, and 10,000+ redemption options.
 Founded in 2016 by UCLA postgraduates Sourabh and Smiti Deorah, AdvantageClub.ai leverages AI, data mining, and analytics to revolutionize employee engagement.
-Headquartered in San Francisco, AdvantageClub.ai has an impressive client portfolio featuring BCG, Rakbank, Havelock One, Tabreed, SGM, and many more.
+Headquartered in San Francisco, AdvantageClub.ai has an impressive client portfolio featuring Concentrix, Clayens, Las Vegas Convention Centre, Teleperformance, Target, H&M, Starr Electric, L&T, HCL, Turner, IM Solutions and many more.

 Photo: https://mma.prnewswire.com/media/2570728/Sourabh_Deorah_and_Smiti_Bhatt.jpg